ngoan98tv/kmeans-data-analysis/README.md

 - NodeJS
 - xlsx2csv
 - Python3 (NumPy, Pandas, sklearn)
-- `/uploads` directory shoulh be created if not exists
+- `/uploads` directory should be created if not exists